tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-community.md

    For example, for version 3.5.16, the command would be: `tar -zxvf tapdata-v3.5.16-663b7b11.tar.gz && cd tapdata`

 3. Execute the following command to specify the MongoDB [URI connection string](https://www.mongodb.com/docs/v5.0/reference/connection-string/#standard-connection-string-format).
-Tapdata will use this MongoDB to store metadata and task configurations:
+TapData will use this MongoDB to store metadata and task configurations:

    ```bash
    export MONGO_URI='mongodb://{admin}:{password}@{host}:{port}/{database_name}?replicaSet={replica_name}&authSource=admin'